LiamHardman/fm-dash/docs/logging.md

 ## Overview

 The application now supports configurable log levels to control the verbosity of logging output.
-This allows you to filter logs based on their importance and reduce noise in production environments.
+This allows you to filter logs based on their importance and reduce noise in production environments. **All logs now properly integrate with SignOz via OpenTelemetry OTLP handler.**

 ## Log Levels